 - Our Demons Are Different: In this case, was possibly the first woman before going bad.

-- Original Man: An odd case, being the original half of the species but legends suggesting she was Adam's first wife suggest the difference between men and women were originally much more pronounced than they are now.
+- Original Man: An odd case, being the original half of the species but legends suggesting she was Adam's first wife suggest the differences between men and women were originally much more pronounced than they are now.

 - Psycho Ex-Girlfriend

 - Quirky Miniboss Squad: The Zohar states Lilith is one of Samael's four wives, who are fallen angels who prostitute themselves.
-What is worse is that they are not above forcing themselves on unwilling men and every successful child they bare with a mortal becomes new plague against mankind! (see #2 on Our Demons Are Different) Well it is clear the other three are fallen angels, Lilith can be one as well or be a woman created from dirt like Adam.
+What is worse is that they are not above forcing themselves on unwilling men and every successful child they bear with a mortal becomes new plague against mankind! (see #2 on Our Demons Are Different) Well it is clear the other three are fallen angels, Lilith can be one as well or be a woman created from dirt like Adam.
 The author, Moses de Leon, was aware of her contradictory origin stories.

 - Snakes Are Sexy: Due to her identification both with sexuality and the Serpent of Eden, and her seduction of both Adam and Eve.

 - The Dark Side: Nothing else on the subject needs to be said, really.